ttibensky/symfony-ddd-hex/README.md

 #### Reset database, SQL connection & dump

+Before the first test run (functional or acceptance), you need to run migrations and fixtures on the test database using the commands below.
-Reset is needed from time to time when you test database gets outdated (or if you encounter seamingly random errors).
+Reset database is also needed from time to time when you test database gets outdated (or if you encounter seamingly random errors).

 ```bash
 # reset database